-- You can call us at Customer Service. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
+- You can call us at Member Services. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
 If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
-Please call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at clevercarehealthplan.com. - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - Olif you want a friend, relative, or other person to be your representative, call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at clevercarehealthplan.com.
-The form gives that person permission to act on your behalf.
-It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form.
+Please call Member Services and ask for the Appointment of Representative form.
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at clevercarehealthplan.com. - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
+If your appeal is denied at Level 1, it will be automatically forwarded to Level 2.